single-spa/single-spa.js.org/website/versioned_docs/version-5.x/separating-applications.md

 #### Option 1: One code repo, one build

 The simplest approach for using single-spa is to have one code repository with everything in it.
-Typically, you would have a single package.json with a single webpack config that produces a bundle that can be included in an html file with a `<script>` tag.
+Typically, you would have a single package.json with a single webpack config that produces a bundle that can be included in an HTML file with a `<script>` tag.

 Advantages: